tannerpace/weatherclient/pages/posts/pages/posts/typingcontext.md

 }
 ```

-TypeScript is now able to infer the type of the context! 😀
+Celebrate, typeScript is now able to infer the type of the context! 😀